-The following Galapagos liveaboards all have single beds in shared cabins.
-They are especially suited for solo divers who are happy to share with other solo divers.
+The following Galapagos liveaboards all have single beds in twin or triple shared cabins.
+They are especially suited for solo divers and single travellers who are happy to share with other solo divers or single travellers.

 Galapagos dive liveaboards with twin and triple cabins

-- Calipso Liveaboard - No reviews yet on this 35.4 metre (116 feet) liveaboard dive boat, which was refurbished in 2019.
-Designed for a maximum of 16 guests and has a number of cabins with twin beds for single travellers who are happy to share a cabin.
+- Calipso Liveaboard - No reviews yet on this Galapagos liveaboard.
+A 35.4 metre (116 feet) liveaboard dive boat, which was refurbished in 2019.
+Designed for a maximum of 16 guests and has a number of cabins with twin beds for single travellers happy to share a cabin.

 - Nemo II Cruise Ship - Rated Superb and 9.4 out of 10, with 4.5 stars.
 The Nemo II dive liveaboard is a sailing catamaran offering scuba diving for up to 14 guests.
 Two of the cabins have single bunks for solo travellers happy to share with like-minded solo divers.

 - Nemo III Cruise Ship - Rated Fabulous and 8.9 out of 10, with 4.5 stars.
 Like Nemo II, the Galapagos Nemo III is also a sailing catamaran liveaboard for up to 16 divers.
 This Galapagos liveaboard has cabins with single beds and there are cabins with an extra single bunk too.

 - Galaxy Cruise Ship - Rated Exceptional and 9.6 out of 10, with 5 stars.
 This is a 35 metres (115 feet) Galapagos liveaboard suitable for up to 16 guests.
 She’s configured with a few twin-bed cabins for solo divers to share.